tkushner/nnSensitivity-hscc2020/README.md

 Inside this package the following are included:

 CODE:

-a) The sherlock tool for verifying the neural network is included in this package under directory src.
+a) The sherlock tool for verifying the neural network is included in this package under directory `DataBased/src`.
    See here: https://github.com/souradeep-111/sherlock

-b) A python script that setsup an encoding of two networks in parallel to perform monotonicity checking.
+b) A python script that setsup an encoding of two networks in parallel to perform monotonicity checking, under directory `MaxDifferenceOptimization`

 c) Glue code in python3 to generate the plots included in the paper.
-Note that the actual plots in the paper use matlab.
+Note that the actual plots in the paper use Matlab.
 For convenience, this repeatability package uses python3 using the matplotlib library.

 NEURAL NETWORKS:

-Three neural networks are included in the directory BGNetworks.
+Three neural networks are included in the directory `BGNetworks`.

 These networks all have $7$ glucose inputs G(t), G(t-5),
 ... , G(t-30) and $7$ insulin inputs u(t), .., u(t-30).
 They have a